Applying to the best pre-med schools? Check out our College Application Boot Camp. Submit your best application!

 - Students can also sign up for listservs that will send up-to-date information about programs and events.

-More so than at other schools, the professors and students at Johns Hopkins are truly dedicated to knowledge for the sake of knowledge, rather than for the GPA.
+More so than at other schools, the professors and students at Johns Hopkins are truly dedicated to knowledge for the sake of knowledge.

 Because of this, there are higher reports of grade deflation from students here than elsewhere; it will likely be more difficult to achieve an A in courses at JHU than at a different university.

-Their dedication to knowledge is also why Johns Hopkins is one of the few universities that urges students to take a bridge year after graduation before they apply to medical school.
+JHU’s dedication to knowledge is also why the school is one of the few universities that urges students to take a bridge year after graduation before they apply to medical school.

 - The university believes that a gap year – taken to do research, pursue a masters or post-bac program, volunteer, or even to travel – strengthens students’ applications and allows time for restoration, growth, and maturity.